Sumit-Baviskar/Financial-Dashboard/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-**2. Which product containers contribute the most to the average profit margin ?**
+:Key: **2.
+Which product containers contribute the most to the average profit margin ?**

  - **Observation :** **Jumbo Drum and Large Box** have the highest average profit margins, while Wrap Bag has the lowest.